-Amazon’s critically acclaimed and Emmy-nominated dystopian series The Man in the High Castle returned for a second streaming season this month.
+Amazon’s critically acclaimed and Emmy-nominated dystopian series The Man in the High Castle returns for a second streaming season today.
 In some eyes, the current political climate eerily mirrors the series design, which perfectly captures the spirit of Phillip K. Dick’s original source novel.
 Sure, America and the Allied powers still won World War II (the series imagines an alternate universe where they did not), but themes of oppression and fascism loom large in current headlines.
 This connection hit home with the creative team, including cinematographer Gonzalo Amat.

 “I think it’s amazing because it’s a subject that we’ve been touching for the last few years – for the last couple of seasons,” Amat said.
 “When this election cycle started to get closer, we all felt it.
 We all felt a responsibility to tell this story of oppression and how people act under oppression.
 With the next season, it’s going to be even more relevant.”

 On creating the visuals to represent this twisted story

 Politics aside, The Man in the High Castle weaves an intriguing mixture of a retro-futuristic America.
 The Nazi and Japanese imagery that splits this fictional vision of America burns into your brain.
 Amat and fellow cinematographer James Hawkinson (Emmy winner for Season 1’s “The New World” pilot episode) needed to create new and frightening imagery that still has an air of familiarity around it.
 Their vision of America vaguely resembles reality, but it’s horribly twisted to fit the script’s needs.